Back in 2008, we didn’t even know what minimalism was.

 We were also on a mission to become uncubicled, which meant drastically reducing our living expenses to facilitate the leap from full-time to freelance.

 We decided to rent an unfurnished apartment, which felt a little counter-intuitive because it meant buying stuff.

 It made sense though.
 Our rent was way lower and we knew if we didn’t go overboard with kitting out our new digs, the initial outlay wouldn’t be all that bad.
 Plus, we could sell it all again when we were done using it.

 An Even Newer Lifestyle Experiment

 We’ve loved living in our little studio apartment.
 It’s small but it has the biggest heart.
 The energy here is incredible.

 Had we not been so set on changing our lifestyle again, we’d definitely have stayed for at least another year.
-Our neighbours are sweet and the location is super convenient.
+Our neighbors are sweet and the location is super convenient.

-*Our friends recently road-tripped around the States in an RV and while some aspects of their adventure looked like a lot of fun, there was a lot that didn’t appeal to us..
+*Our friends road-tripped around the States in an RV and while some aspects of their adventure looked like a lot of fun, there was a lot that didn’t appeal to us.